 If you are planning to visit Suva for a couple of days then you’re going to need somewhere to stay.
 Below are some great options for the best places to stay in Fiji to suit every budget!

 To me, this is the best place to stay in Suva!
 It is only a 15-minute drive from the city center but located in a quiet location right on the water.
-The hotel is very resonably priced considering how nice it is with a pool and fitness center.
-There is also an onsire bar and restaurant.
+The hotel is very reasonably priced considering how nice it is with a pool and fitness center.
+There is also an onsite bar and restaurant.

-Visiting the Grand Pacific Hotel is one of the best things to do in Suva, however it is even better if you can afford to actually stay here!
+Visiting the Grand Pacific Hotel is one of the best things to do in Suva, however, it is even better if you can afford to actually stay here!
 Although pricey, the Grand Pacific Hotel is pure luxury – it is where the Queens stayed when she came to Fiji!
-Expect beautiful finishes, a central location, delcious food, and beautiful ocean views.
+Expect beautiful finishes, a central location, delicious food, and beautiful ocean views.